nitishgupta/nmn-drop/scripts/datasets/drop/iclr21/README.md

 Train
 Number of input passages: 3881
 Number of input questions: 19204
 Dev
 Number of input passages: 396
 Number of input questions: 2141

+V2 - without data augmentation for date-compare
+Train
+Number of input passages: 3881
+Number of input questions: 16805
+Dev
+Number of input passages: 396
+Number of input questions: 1841
 ```

 ### QDMR data